SDU-eScience/Documentation/docs/source/index.rst

      - ceph-common
      - ceph-mon

-The configuration for our Ceph storage cluster will be set by the use of ansible variable.
+The configuration for our Ceph storage cluster was set by the use of ansible variable.
 All of these variables are defined in ``group_vars/`` directory.
-Part of our configuration that deploys luminous version of Ceph with OSDs looks like this:
+Part of our configuration that deploys ``luminous`` version of Ceph with OSDs looks like this:

 .. code-block:: yml